 Angola is located in the northern part of the so-called Benguela Current Large Marine Ecosystem (BCLME).
 The BCLME is an extremely productive marine region, as the confluence of the Benguela and Angola Currents creates eddies that bring nutrient-rich deep water to the surface.

 The demand for shark fins has led to a massive increase in local coastal fishing in Angola, especially in the last 10 years (source FAO, United Nations Food and Agricultural Organization).
-However, accurate data on specific shark fishing is not available and will be collected in the project.
+However, since accurate data on specific shark fishing is not available, the project aims at collecting such data.

 The project is progressing well.
 A second interim report with data from various ports in Angola is available.

-Project Manager: Dr. Rima Jabado (Environment Agency Abu Dhabi)
+Project Management: Ana Lucia Furtado Soares, Dr. Rima Jabado (Environment Agency Abu Dhabi)

-The Foundation and Shark Info answered questions, edited articles in various media, and provided expertise and tips on sharks and shark conservation.
+The Foundation and Shark Info answered questions, edited articles in various media, and provided expertise and tips on sharks and shark protection.

 Shark Foundation Financial Policy